jdjakub/phd-thesis/ch-background.md

 In programming, this refers to the "look and feel" of a language's textual source code.
 Formally, syntax is the set of rules defining legal and illegal symbol sequences.
 This idea can be metaphorically extended to non-sequential structures.
 For example, we can think of C `struct` definitions as setting out the valid "shape" of the parts of a data structure.
 The same applies to binary file formats.

 ### Quantitative Syntax
-This is a term introduced by\ \parencite[p.\ 13]{Infra} for the pattern of prefixing a block with its length and using numerical pointers to link structures.
+This is a term introduced by\ \textcite[p.\ 13]{Infra} for the pattern of prefixing a block with its length and using numerical pointers to link structures.
 A simple example is the Pascal String which begins with a length byte and continues for that many characters.
 Binary files rely primarily on quantitative syntax.

 ### Qualitative Syntax
 This, in contrast to Quantitative Syntax, relies on special delimiters.
 For example, the C String begins right away with its characters, relying on a null byte to show up at some point and signal the end.